Fresh Corn Salad

 Step-by-Step instructions

-Place the corn on a clean dish towel set over a cutting board, then use a serrated knife to cut the kernels of the cobs.
-The dish towel both dries the corn and prevents it from bouncing all over the place.
+Step 3: Cut the corn off the cob.
+Place the corn on a clean dish towel set over a cutting board, and use a serrated knife to slice off the kernels.
+The towel helps dry the corn and keeps the kernels from scattering all over your kitchen.
+Try to keep the chunks of corn intact—it looks pretty and shows that you used fresh corn.

-You May Also Like
+More Summer Corn Recipes You May Like

 Fresh Corn Salad

-Capture the essence of summer with this easy, make-ahead fresh corn salad——simply toss it together, and it’s ready to serve whenever you are!
+Capture the essence of summer with this easy, make-ahead fresh corn salad—simply toss it together, and it’s ready to serve whenever you are!

 Ingredients